 The Arcus Center is one of 150 global sites installing the Hostile Terrain 94 exhibit.
 Our main purpose in hosting this installation is to participate in the global memorializing of the thousands who have died at the US/Mexico border as a direct result of the US Border Patrol policy known as “Prevention Through Deterrence” (PTD).
 Through the process of honoring each person represented in the project we also raise awareness of the realities of the US/Mexico border and the need for more humane immigration and refugee policies.

-The most powerful participatory element of this project involves the time and intention required of volunteers to meticulously fill out the 3,200 individual toe tags that represent each person who has died.
-After all are complete, each tag will be applied to the map as the central part of the installation.
-We ask for your help in filling out the tags.
-Play an active part in raising awareness around this issue.
+The most powerful element of this project is the participatory aspect with the installation partner’s community and network.
+This project involves the time and intention required of volunteers to meticulously fill out the 3,200 individual toe tags that represent each person who has died.
+After all are complete, each tag filled out by our volunteers will be applied to the map as the central part of the installation.
+We ask for your help in filling out the tags, and to play an active part in raising awareness around this issue.

 Use button below to participate by yourself or with a group at home during COVID-19.

 The artist Nayda Collazo-Llorens is designing a text based installation to complement the HT94 map of toe tags for our large art wall in the building.
 We would like to offer you the opportunity to share experiences of crossing the border.
 It may be your own crossing or that of a loved one.
 Our goal is to take words and phrases from your stories and include them in an art installation complementing the Hostile Terrain 94 installation at the ACSJL.
 This will be an abstracted version of the stories that memorializes those who have died while crossing the desert and lifts up the lives of all that have been impacted by this perilous journey.
 All stories will remain anonymous and you have the option of sharing a written story or uploading a video or audio format of your story.

 Use the button below to share your story with us.

 Learn More about HT94 and Undocumented Migration Project